-The County's draft 2040 Comprehensive Plan contains a goal to identify, promote, and expand the use of energy efficient practices and renewable energy resources.
-It also contains two policies: the first states that Washington County will collaborate with public entities, community organizations, businesses within the county, and with other counties to achieve mutual energy goals; the second states that the county will lead in its operations to conserve energy, use renewable energy sources, and take steps to reduce greenhouse gas emissions.
+The county's 2040 Comprehensive Plan has a goal to identify, promote, and expand the use of energy-efficient practices and renewable energy resources.
+It also contains two energy policies.
+The first states that Washington County will collaborate with public entities, community organizations, businesses within the county, and with other counties to achieve mutual energy goals.
+The second is the county will lead in its operations to conserve energy, use renewable energy sources, and take steps to reduce greenhouse gas emissions.

 To facilitate reaching this goal and policies, the county Energy Implementation Plan of 2018 was developed.
 It includes two policies and nine strategies to help the county achieve its goals.
 It also contains an assessment of county internal energy use and greenhouse gas emissions.